 Question Indicative content 2b Answers will be credited according to candidates' deployment of material in relation to the qualities outlined in the generic mark scheme.
 The indicative content below is not prescriptive and candidates are not required to include all the material which is indicated as relevant.
 Other relevant material not suggested below must also be credited.
-Candidates must analyse and evaluate the source in relation to an enquiry into the difficulties facing Kerensky's government in 1917. the difficulties facing Kerensky's government in 1917.
-The following points could be made about the origin and nature of the source and applied when giving weight to selected information and inferences: As a diplomat based in Russia at the time, Lockhart was in a good position to provide an informed account of the difficulties facing Kerensky's government in 1917 The material in this source suggests that its main purpose was to assert that the fall of the pro-war Kerensky government was inevitable ('even if Kerensky had shot Lenin and Trotsky on his anti-war programme') Since Lockhart's memoir was published in 1932, the passage of time may have influenced his recollections of the Kerensky government's difficulties e.g. knowledge of the outcome for the Provisional Government may have encouraged an 'inevitability' approach to the problem of the war.
-The evidence could be assessed in terms of giving weight to the following points of information and inferences: It suggests that the political elites had little control over the revolutionary process in 1917 and that the initiative resided with the people ('from the beginning control of the situation') It indicates that Kerensky's main difficulty arose from his insistence that Russia should continue to participate in the war ('It was because he would not make peace that Kerensky went under') and this facilitated the Bolsheviks' takeover It indicates that shooting Lenin and Trotsky would not have eased the Kerensky government's difficulties because other anti-war opponents would have replaced them and taken power ('some other anti-war leader on his anti-war programme').
-Knowledge of historical context should be deployed to support and develop inferences and to confirm the accuracy/usefulness of information or to note li Continued participation in the war led to mounting defeats (e.g. the June 1917 offensive), demoralisation and war-weariness which undermined Kerensky's government and led to growing support for the Bolsheviks' anti-war platform.
+Candidates must analyse and evaluate the source in relation to an enquiry into the difficulties facing Kerensky's government in 1917.
+The following points could be made about the origin and nature of the source and applied when giving weight to selected information and inferences: As a diplomat based in Russia at the time, Lockhart was in a good position to provide an informed account of the difficulties facing Kerensky's government in 1917 The material in this source suggests that its main purpose was to assert that the fall of the pro-war Kerensky government was inevitable ('even if Kerensky had shot Lenin and Trotsky on his anti-war programme) Since Lockhart's memoir was published in 1932, the passage of time may have influenced his recollections of the Kerensky government's difficulties e.g. knowledge of the outcome for the Provisional Government may have encouraged an 'inevitability' approach to the problem of the war.
+The evidence could be assessed in terms of giving weight to the following points of information and inferences: It suggests that the political elites had little control over the revolutionary process in 1917 and that the initiative resided with the people ('from the beginning, control of the situation') It indicates that Kerensky went under') and this facilitated the Bolsheviks' takeover It indicates that shooting Lenin and Trotsky would not have eased the Kerensky government's difficulties because other anti-war opponents would have replaced them and taken power ('some other anti-war leader, on his anti-war programme').
+Knowledge of historical context should be deployed to support and develop inferences and to confirm the accuracy/usefulness of information or to note limitations or to challenge aspects of the content.
+Relevant points may include: The Provisional Government had little choice but to adopt a pro-war policy because of upper and middle class demands for territory, Russia's treaty obligations to the allies and fear that a Ge